ByteForge/Logo-The-Aeon-Project/README.md

 The two main ideas, "pillars" behind of the logo are:
 * A spaceship reaching far distances and journeys
-* A sword symbolyzes lots of power, yet control over
+* A sword symbolizes lots of power, yet control over